San Joaquin County Small Claims Court Locations

 Small Claims Court Mediation

-San Joaquin County Superior Court may offer mediation for your claim before the actual trial.
+You may be asked to have your mediated before the trial.
 Mediation is a procedure where each side discusses the case with a third party (called the mediator), and the mediator tries to reach an agreement that both sides agree to.
-Mediation may be offered on the day of your actual court hearing, but before you see the judge.
+Mediation can occur before the trial or even on the same day as your trial.
 Mediation may work for your case, but at the very least, it will give you the chance to explain your case to someone (before you explain it to the judge).

 How much time do I have to file my case?

 All cases must be filed by a certain deadline called the statute of limitations.
-The statute of limitations is a legal term that means the time someone has to file a claim.
+This is a legal term which simply means the deadline for which you must file your claim.
 The time limit varies depending on the type of the case.
 If the case involves personal injury to you, the case must be filed within two years of the injury or two years of when you first learned of the injury.
-(A child has two years from the date of his or her eighteenth birthday to file a case).
-If an oral contract (or oral agreement) was broken, you have two years after the agreement was broken to file your case.
-If the contract was written, you have three years from the date the contract was breached or broken to file the case.
-If the defendant committed fraud, the plaintiff has three years from when the plaintiff first learned of the fraud.
-It is often difficult to find out when it is too late to file.
-It is better to file your case sooner, and let the judge decide, rather than later and lose having your case heard.
+(A minor has two years from his or her eighteenth birthday).
+If the case involves an oral contract which was broken or breached, you have two years from the date of the breach to file your action.
+If a written contract was broken, you have three years from when the agreement was broken.
+If you were the victim of fraud, you have three years from when you first learn of the fraud to file your case.
+It can be very difficult to find out when the statute of limitations begins to run.
+It is better to file sooner, rather than later, and let the judge decide.